 Finally, you can push your analysis a bit further and look at how your internal network is functioning.
 Often, by going through your own talent pool of employees – people who already know the company, the sector, the products or services, and how things are working – you will find a wealth of profiles matching the job you wish to fill, and these profiles can also be willing to move forward in their career and grow within the company.
 It is a gain of time and money, once again, and what you have not spent hiring externally can be smartly reinvested in providing extra training to the employee moving internally, because it is always needed and welcomed.

-Allowing your employees to evolve within the structure is a competitive advantage as they will more committed to their work and will globally have a greater motivation to move forward.
+Allowing your employees to evolve within the structure is a competitive advantage as they will be more committed to their work and will globally have a greater motivation to move forward.
 It also shows that your company recognises and appreciates the good work of its employees.
-But this metric should however remain reasonable: recruiting outside also means getting an external point of view, a fresh vision on the business, its operations and processes, and friction always increases the chances of innovation and thinking outside of the box.
+But this metric should, however, remain reasonable: recruiting outside also means getting an external point of view, a fresh vision on the business, its operations and processes, and friction always increases the chances of innovation and thinking outside of the box.

 Setup only takes one minute.
 No credit card required!